Igor-Shishkin/CRM-system/README.md

 # Welcome to my final java course project.

+### To get acquainted with the capabilities of the application, you can watch this video: https://youtu.be/bUJOEkyztsk

 ### Used technologies: Java (Spring Boot 3.15), Angular 16, mySQL

 #### Instructions on how to launch the application are in HELP.md file, here I describe the general capabilities

-### Welcome to the CRM System Help Guide!
-This document aims to provide you with detailed information on how to use and manage the CRM system effectively.
+### This document aims to provide you with detailed information on how to use and manage the CRM system effectively.

 ## User Guide